Precious Brady-Davis: Biography

 Brady-Davis was born in Omaha, Nebraska, and was in foster care as a toddler.
 At age five, she moved in with her grandfather and his wife.
 In high school, she started to explore her identity.

 Brady-Davis attended the University of Nebraska–Lincoln.
 While living in Lincoln, Nebraska, she began performing drag using the name "Precious Jewel".
 She later transferred to Columbia College Chicago.
 While in Chicago, she came out as gay.
 Living in Boystown, she made a name for herself as a performance artist.
 She launched a million dollar CDC HIV Prevention program at Chicago's Center on Halsted, an LGBT community center.
 There, she was also a mentor of LGBT teens.

+Brady-Davis has served as northeast communications director for the Sierra Club.

 She and her husband Myles Brady-Davis had a baby girl in 2019.
 They became the first transgender couple to have their gender identities listed correctly on an Illinois birth certificate.
 They live in Hyde Park.
 She currently works as a Chief Strategy Officer at the Center on Halsted and is on the Board of Commissioners at the Metropolitan Water Reclamation District of Greater Chicago.
 She is also a nationally known speaker and activist.

 In July 2023, she became the first black trans woman to be appointed to a commissioner position at the Metropolitan Water Reclamation District of Greater Chicago.